athleteharshit/athleteharshit/README.md

 <br />

 <pre>
-“I am therefore currently looking for a job or an internship as a front-end developer.”
+“I am therefore currently looking for a job as a front-end developer.”
 </pre>

 ### Glad to see you here! 🤩 &nbsp;